In this article

 • Late submissions

-• Expenses without receipts
+• Expenses without supporting documentation

 • Personal penalties or fines